katkapsasky/mildew-detector/README.md

 View the live version of the app [here](https://YOUR_APP_NAME.herokuapp.com/)

 ## Dataset Content

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).

-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+* It contains 4208 images of cherry leaves, split into two folders:
+  - 2104 healthy cherry leaf images
+  - 2104 powdery mildew infected cherry leaf images

 ## Business Requirements